-In February of this year, Canada’s education minister Shirley Bond announced that her ministry would investigate the cost and feasibility of offering all-day kindergarten.
-At this moment in Canada, all-day kindergarten is only available for aboriginal, ESL and special-needs children.
+In February of this year, British Columbia’s education minister Shirley Bond announced that her ministry would investigate the cost and feasibility of offering all-day kindergarten.
+At this moment in B.C., all-day kindergarten is only available for aboriginal, ESL and special-needs children.
 The plan would mean that full day kindergarten would be available to all five-year-olds by September 2009 and they have plans to extend that to four- and three-year-olds by 2010 and 2012 respectively.

 The current economic downturn is now threatening that plan (source).
 The plan would have cost hundreds of millions of dollars, so they are now studying how and when they can best implement these changes.
 There are lots of advantages and disadvantages when it comes to all-day kindergarten.